andrehochuli/teaching/README.md

 # Teaching
 Teaching Materials for Computer Science and related disciplines

-Everyone can reuse for non-commercial purposes.
+You are free to use these materials for non-commercial purposes.